 - Record customer’s information such as age, birthday, phone number, etc.

 - Utilize email marketing to keep customers updated

-- Some advanced POS contains loyalty programs
+- Reward your loyal customers (some advanced POS contains loyalty programs)

-Employee Reporting and Management: Performance of your employees is very important to track, so you can set sales targets and identify your top achievers and those who are lagging behind and need coaching, the thing that will help you push your sales ahead.
+The performance of your employees is very important to track, so you can set sales targets and identify your top achievers and those who are lagging behind and need coaching, the thing that will help you push your sales ahead.

 Your POS system should give you the ability to:

 - Email schedules to employees

 - Track employees working hours

 - Identify your top performers